Actipro/WPF-Controls/Documentation/topics/barcode/symbologies/ean8.md

 *A sample of this symbology*

-The 8 character value is divided into three parts: system code, product code, and check digit.
+The 8-character value is divided into three parts: system code, product code, and check digit.

 ## Symbology Characteristics